jphollanti/nofuzz-tuner/README.md

 In the future, I plan to explore additional algorithms such as pYIN (probabilistic YIN) – an enhanced version of YIN that could improve detection accuracy and stability even further.

-The current runner up is Yin as it performes well and compiles to WASM without problems.
+The current runner up is Yin as it performs well and compiles to WASM without problems.

 ## Closing Note